Research Centers and Institutes

 Secure Center of Excellence, a CRI-Center, is focused on developing novel protocols to ensure cybersecurity in multiple environments—communications and networks, power grid, social networking in virtual space, cloud computing, and video analytics.
 It is also engaged in developing sensitive techniques for malware and virus detection and elimination.
 As part of its educational mission, the Center has developed undergraduate and graduate courses in cybersecurity.

-The Center for Advancing Innovations in Smart Microgrid, supported by the CRI, is dedicated to making the future power grid reliable, sustainable, secure, and environmentally safe by solving the technical challenges involved in the use of microgrids that have distributed energy sources and loads.
+Smart Microgrid Advanced Research and Technology (SMART) Center, supported by the CRI, is dedicated to making the future power grid reliable, sustainable, secure, and environmentally safe by solving the technical challenges involved in the use of microgrids that have distributed energy sources and loads.
 The microgrids will be integrated to form the future smart grid.
 The Center provides educational training to students through research and hands-on experience.

 The Center for Energy and Environmental Sustainability (CEES) supports rigorous and expanding the program of research and teaching in the areas of renewable energy and environmental sustainability.
 The National Science Foundation (NSF) has awarded PVAMU a five-year grant to establish the CEES under the Center for Research Excellence in Science and Technology (CREST) program.
 CEES promotes research in the areas of biofuels, energy & environment and wind energy and will focus on innovative technical solutions in the energy arena.